-Time to make easy veggie egg bites!
-Simple to bake and super tasty, these egg bites are the best on-the-go breakfast or a perfect afternoon snack.
-Eggs bites like this feta egg bake, and quinoa egg muffins are awesome to freeze before baby comes, meal prep for the week, or feed your toddler!
+These healthy egg bites are simple to bake and are super tasty with your choice of vegetables.
+These egg bites (and these feta egg bakes and quinoa egg muffins) are awesome to freeze before baby comes, meal prep for the week, or feed your toddler!

 Egg bites have been super helpful in my motherhood journey.
-I have loved having these in my freezer, especially for postpartum as they are a high protein snack, fast, one-handed snack just like my banana whole wheat muffins, (and so great for in the middle of the night).
+I have loved having them in my freezer, especially for postpartum, as they are a high-protein snack, fast, and can be eaten one-handed, just like my banana whole wheat muffins (great for in the middle of the night when feeding a baby!).

 Jump to: